Degrandlac/Kevin_Harerimana.github.io/README.md

 # Kevin Harerimana
-**AI Engineer | Computer Vision Specialist | AI Policy Researcher**
+**AI Saftey/Alignment | Computer Vision | AI Policy Researcher**
 📍 Rwanda | 📧 kevinharerimana@outlook.com | 📞 +250792107463

 ---

 ## 👋 About Me
 I am a passionate AI Engineer with a strong focus on **Artificial Intelligence, Computer Vision, AI Policy, and Computational Social Science**.
 My work revolves around developing innovative AI-driven solutions that address real-world challenges, from improving productivity to promoting inclusivity in AI tools.
 I am deeply interested in the intersection of technology and society, particularly how AI can be used to create equitable and sustainable systems.
-Currently, I am pursuing a Master's in Engineering Artificial Intelligence at Carnegie Mellon University, where I am working on cutting-edge projects like the Irembo LLM Chatbot and Malaria Digitization.Additionally, I am a **Research Group Member at the Center for AI and Digital Policy (CAIDP)**, where I contribute to global AI policy frameworks and human rights initiatives
+Currently, I am pursuing a Master's in Engineering Artificial Intelligence at Carnegie Mellon University, where I am working on cutting-edge projects like the Irembo LLM Chatbot and Malaria Digitization.
+Additionally, I am a **Research Group Member at the Center for AI and Digital Policy (CAIDP)**, where I contribute to global AI policy frameworks and human rights initiatives

 ---